oussamahamdaoui/forgJs/README.md

 stringDate.test('2020-01-01') // returns true
 ```

-**Forgjs tries to cast the value to the right type before passing it to the validation function please be careful!**
+**ForgJS tries to cast the value to the right type before passing it to the validation function so please be careful!**

-Here is an example where Javascript behaviour makes the test wrong:
+Here is an example where Javascript behaviour makes the test go wrong:

 ```javascript
 const stringDate = new Rule({